fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 # Fujifilm SPA Android SDK Tutorial

 ## Introduction
+This project is a sample application to demonstrate how to integrate with the Fujifilm SPA Android SDK.

 This document provides a tutorial to use the Fujifilm Smart Publishing API (SPA) Android SDK in your Android application.

 ### What is it?